StefanSchroeder/ttfsample/README.md

 	go build .

-will do the trick if your Go development environment is setup properly.
+will do the trick if your [Go development environment is setup properly](https://go.dev/doc/install).

+# Parameters

+	ttfsample somefont.ttf someotherfont.ttf

+This command will create two sample files, one for each font in the *png* directory, which will be created for you.

 # Options

-	-fontfile path/to/font.ttf

-This is a mandatory option.
-Provide the path to the font, TTF or OTF.
-You can only process one font unless using the *-walk* option.
+    -wanted "Hello font"
+    -wanted "First line\nSecond line"

+Print the text _Hello font_ on the canvas instead of the default alphabet.
+You can use *\n* to insert a newline.

 	-hinting <none|full>